vbaconnet-ledger/developer-portal/_docs/NA/u_alignment.md

 };
 ```

-One can also order the structure fields to make sure the minimum amount of padding bytes will be added by the compilation phase:
+You can also order the structure fields to make sure the minimum amount of padding bytes will be added by the compilation phase:

 ``` c
 // Before compilation